Waadtss/ArReverseDictionary/README.md

 # Comparing Dictionaries and Word Embeddings

-This is the repository for the SemEval 2022 Shared Task #1: Comparing Dictionaries and Word Embeddings (CODWOE).
+This is the repository for the XXX which forked from ***SemEval 2022 Shared Task #1: Comparing Dictionaries and Word Embeddings (CODWOE)***.

-This repository currently contains: the configuration for the codalab competition, a Docker image to reproduce the environment, a scorer, a format-checker and baseline programs to help participants get started.
+This repository currently contains: the baseline programs,  a scorer, a format-checker to help participants get started.

-Participants may be interested in the script `codwoe_entrypoint.py`.
+Participants may be interested in the script `revdict_entrypoint.py`.
 It contains a number of useful features, such as scoring submissions, a format checker and a few simple baseline architectures.
 It is also the exact copy of what is used on the codalab.